arpitsodani15/Algorithm-Visualizer/README.md

 The Algorithm finds the path which have the minimum cost.

 ![Dijkstra](Dijkstra2.png)
-The minimum cost path is shown,
+The minimum cost path is shown in yellow.

 ![Sort](Sort1.png)